 The UK government has therefore over the years kept refining the Tier 1 visa category to make sure it remains in proper alignment with the country’s economic and immigration goals.
 Some of the subcategories of Tier 1, like Tier 1 (Entrepreneur) and Tier 1 (Graduate Entrepreneur), are now superseded by the newer visa types—Innovator Visa and Start-up Visa.

-See also Startup Visa Canada
+See also Canada Citizenship by Investment

 The Tier 1 (Investor) visa also faced extensive scrutiny and eventual suspension because it left possible avenues for abuse.
 The UK government has presently suspended, effective February 2022, the Tier 1 (Investor) visa so that the route can be adapted properly to national interests and avoid any prospective abuses.
 However, those already in the UK under a Tier 1 (Investor) visa are allowed to apply for further extensions and settlement.